asyncapi/community/mentorship/summerofcode/2024/asyncapi-gsoc-ideas-page.md

 ## Contact AsyncAPI Mentors
 - Join [our Slack workspace](https://www.asyncapi.com/slack-invite).
 Observe our [Slack etiquette](https://github.com/asyncapi/.github/blob/master/slack-etiquette.md) and [AsyncAPI code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
-- Join the dedicated Mentorship channel `#mentorships` to meet all other GSoC mentees and mentors.
+- Join the dedicated Mentorship channel `#09_mentorships` to meet all other GSoC mentees and mentors.

 ## FAQ
 1. **How active are previous GSoC contributors in AsyncAPI?**